-The brewing process, which is the first phase of the production cycle of beer, is followed by a second phase, called fermentation process, or fermentation.
-Fermenting wort is a manifestation of metabolism of brewer yeast, which is added after the oxidation to the wort immediately after it is cooled to the fermentation temperature and pumped from the brewhouse to fermentation vessels.
+The brewing of hot wort which is the first phase of the production cycle of beer, is followed by a second phase, called the fermentation.
+Fermenting of wort is a manifestation of metabolism of brewer yeast.
+Yeast is added into wort after its aeration immediately after wort is cooled to the fermentation temperature after wort is pumped from the brewhouse to fermentation vessels.

-The task of brewer yeast in the fermentation stage is to convert part of the sugars in the wort into alcohol.
+The main task of brewer yeast in the primary fermentation stage is to convert part of the sugars in the wort into alcohol.
 At the set degree of fermentation the fermentation process is interrupted (not to be the full conversion of 100 % sugar).
-The so-called young or green beer is pumped into another container, wherein continuing fermentation process has a lower intensity, but at a lower temperature and higher pressure, while the beer carbonated by carbon dioxide.
-This part of the fermentation process is called maturation of beer, also known as lagering.
+The so-called young or green beer is pumped into another tank wherein continuing fermentation process has a lower intensity, but it takes place at a lower temperature and higher pressure while the beer is carbonated by carbon dioxide.
+This part of the fermentation process is called the maturation of beer – the secondary fermentation.

-Design and construction of containers for the main fermentation varies depending on the technology.
-In our mini-breweries we use both most common fermentation technologies which can be used within one brewery also in combinations and produce beer of different kinds and sensory properties.
+Design and construction of tanks for the primary beer fermentation varies depending on the technology.
+In our craft breweries we use both most common fermentation technologies which can be used within one brewery also in their combinations and this allows to produce beer of different kinds and sensory properties.

 I. The bottom fermentation of beer

-The style of bottom-fermenting includes all bottom-fermented beers using the yeasts Saccharomyces uvarum.
+The style of bottom-fermenting includes all bottom-fermented beers using the Saccharomyces uvarum yeast.
 The majority of world production are bottom-fermented beers, including Czech lager Pilsner.
 These include for example also Dortmunder, Bock, Marzen and more beers called lagers.

-Bottom beer fermentation is carried out at temperatures of 6-12 ° C and lasts for 6-12 days.
-For a month or longer they lie (from here the name “lager”) at subzero temperatures which ensure, among other things, the dispersion of sulfur compounds created during primary fermentation.
+The bottom yeast fermentation is carried out at temperatures of 6-12 ° C and lasts for 6-12 days.
+Beer lies for a month or longer (from here the name “lager”) at low temperature which ensure, among other things, the dispersion of sulfur compounds created during primary fermentation.

-The technology of open fermentation in open fermentation vats in the fermentation room is typical mainly for production of bottom- fermented beers.
-It allows especially convenient collection of krausen from the dead yeast in the last stage of the fermentation which is a prerequisite for making a quality lager of traditional taste.
-Open technology is absolutely unsuitable for the production of top-fermented beer since the access of air to the active yeast on surfac of the fermented wort often tends to result in the contamination by undesirable organisms.
+The technology of open fermentation in open fermentation vats in the fermentation room is typical mainly for production of beer using the bottom yeast.
+It allows especially convenient collection of brown foam from the dead yeast in the last stage of the fermentation which is a prerequisite for making a quality lager of traditional taste.
+Unfortunately the open fermentation technology is absolutely unsuitable for the production of top-fermented beer since the access of air to the active yeast on surfac of the fermented wort often tends to result in the contamination of beer by undesirable organisms.

 For small breweries, there is a strong argument for the main beer fermentation in open vats – the great marketing asset.
-A view of the beer in the fermentation phase with many colour of the yeast foam is one of the main attractions for visitors microbrewery.
+A view of the beer in the fermentation phase with many colour of the yeast foam is one of the main attractions for all visitors of the craft brewery.

 In modern breweries mainly the cylindrically-conical tanks are used for both bottom and top fermentation of beer.
 Although the quality of bottom-fermented beer from closed tank does not reach the quality of beer fermenting in open containers, the economic benefit is the decisive reason for the abandonment of traditional fermentation technology in other than small breweries.

 II.
 The top fermentation of beer

-The style of top fermentation includes all top-fermented beers, usually by yeasts Saccharomyces pastorianus.
-This includes ales, Porter, Stout, Altbier, Trappist or wheat beer.
-Top fermentation process is carried out at temperatures of 15-24 ° C and lasts 3-9 days.
+The beer style based on top fermentation includes all beers which used Saccharomyces pastorianus yeast.
+This style includes beers like Ale, Porter, Stout, Altbier, Trappist or wheat beer.
+Top fermentation process is carried out at temperatures of 15-24 ° C and usualy lasts 3-9 days.

-In most cases, on the surface of fermenting beer there is a foam caused by rising CO2 together with yeast.
-That is why they are called top-fermented beers.
-The fermentation of these beers is usually around three weeks, in some cases it may ferment for several months.
-Outerwear yeasts are grouped in colonies (they may have a diameter of several meters), live on the surface of wort and are risen by CO2.
+In most cases, on the surface of fermenting beer there floates a foam caused by rising carbon dioxide together with active yeast.
+That is why these beers are called on-top fermented beers.
+The primary fermentation of these beers takes usually around three weeks, in some cases it may maturate for several months.
+Yeast clusters are grouped in colonies (they may have a diameter of several meters), live on the surface of wort and they produce carbon dioxide.
 Higher fermentation temperature causes more floweriness of final beer.
-Top-fermented beers vary in flavours and we often find exotic aromas (cloves, banana, grep, etc..), although the brewer did not add such ingredients to the beer.
+On-top fermenting beers vary in flavours and we often can find exotic aromas in them (cloves, banana, grep, etc..), although the brewer did not add such ingredients to the beer.
 All this is caused by the top fermentation.

-The best type of fermentation vessels for bottom fermentation are closed cylindroconical tank.
-The main reason for closed fermentation in tanks is susceptibility of top-fermented beer to contamination yeast foams by foreign organisms from the environment.
-Another reason is the possibility of controlled fermentation and maturation of beer in one multiplies and easier cleaning and sanitizing closed tanks.
+The best type of fermentation vessels for bottom fermentation is closed cylindrically-conical tank.
+The main reason for closed fermentation in tanks is susceptibility of top-fermented beer to contamination yeast foams by foreign organisms from the environment around.
+Another reason is the possibility of controlled fermentation and maturation of beer in one universal fermentor and easy cleaning and sanitization of all closed tanks.

 The main indicator that determines the useful volume of fermentation vessels is planned daily production volume of wort.
-This means the volume of wort, which we brew for 24 hours in the brewing day.
-We usualy do not brew every day – at least one day of the week is done sanitation of the brewhouse.
+This means the volume of wort, which we brew within 24 hours in one brew day.
+We usualy do not brew wort every day – at least one day of the week is done sanitation of the brewhouse.

-Rule: We choose the next higher volume of fermentation vessels of series depending on the volume of daily batch of wort.
+Rule: We choose the next near higher volume of fermentation vessels depending on the volume of daily batch of wort.

 Example: We plan to produce three batches of wort during one brewing day in the brewhouse with volume of 2.5 HL.
 3 x 2.5 = 4.5 HL.
 We need fermentation vessel with a volume of at least 4.5 HL.
 We do not have the container with a volume of 4.5 HL in the type series, therefore we choose a container with a volume of 5 HL.

-The calculated effective volume of fermentation vessels is both for the main fermentation and maturation of beer, since we always fill the entire volume of the fermenter into the maturation vessel.
+The calculated effective volume of fermentation vessels is both for the main fermentation and maturation of beer, since we always pump the entire volume of the primary fermenter into one secondary fermentation vessel.

-Among the indicators that determine the number of fermentation tanks for primary fermentation, there are the time of main fermentation of the daily batch of wort,and a number of brewing days that will take place during this time .
+Among the indicators that determine the number of fermentation tanks for primary fermentation, there are the time of main fermentation of the daily batch of wort,and a number of brew days that will take place within this time .

 Rule : The number of containers for the main fermentation must be at least as high as how many days the brewing takes place during one period of the main fermentation .
-The types of fermentation vessels are chosen according to the type of fermentation of selected beers (CC tanks or open fermentation vats for bottom -fermented beers or CCT for all on-top fermented beers).
+The types of fermentation vessels are chosen according to the type of fermentation of selected beers (CCT cylindrically-conical tanks or OFV open fermentation vats for all on-bottom fermented beers or CCT for all on-top fermented beers).

-Example : We plan to produce 1x weekly top-fermented beer with main fermentation time 6 days and twice a week bottom-fermented beer with main fermentation time of 12 days.
-It follows that we need only one fermentation vessel for the first beer because we plan only one brew day during 6 days it is held up only one brewing day and we need for it one fermenter of the type cylindroconical tank (CCT) .
-In contrast, while making the second beer there are four brewing days during 12 days, so we need 4 pcs of fermentation vessels.
+Example : We plan to produce 1x weekly on-top-fermented beer with main fermentation time 6 days and twice a week bottom-fermented beer with main fermentation time of 12 days.
+It follows that we need only one fermentation vessel for the first beer because we plan only one brew day during 6 days of its fermentation time.
+In contrast, while making the second beer there are four brewing days during 12 days of the fermentation time, so we need 4 pcs of fermentation vessels.
 For the first beer we need either cylidrically-conical tanks (CCT) or open fermentation vats (OFV).
 For the second beer we have to choose only the cylidrically-conical tanks (CCT) because this type of beer is not recommended to be fermented in the open container.
-Altogether our brewery needs 5 fermentation vessels for main fermentation with the volume coounted according the previous text.
+Altogether our brewery needs 5 pcs of fermentation vessels for main fermentation with the volume coounted according the previous text.
 The recommended portfolio of the fermentors for the primary fermentation will be: 1 pc of OFV + 4 pcs of CCTs or 5 pcs of CCTs for both beers.

 Note: The recommended duration of fermentation is the main part of each recipe for a selected type of beer.
-Yet the real time of the main fermentation vary up to + / – 2 days, which is due to a number of factors, such as vitality of the yeast, the quality of malt, wort extract variable, temperature and others.
-In fact, for each batch the brewer decides on the termination of the main fermentation according to measurement results of fermented extract by hydrometer.
-For the above reasons, we recommend calculating the time of the main fermentation by two days longer than the recipe states.
-In practice, this usually means having one more fermentation container in the brewery.
-Ignoring this recommendation will result in a lack of fermentation containers and non-standard extension of the main fermentation of the problematic batch and reducing the planned production volume.
+Yet the real time of the main fermentation can be one two days more or less, which is due to a number of factors, such as vitality of the yeast, the quality of malt, atmospheric pressure, ambient temperature and other influences.
+In reality for each batch only the main brewer decides on the termination of the primary fermentation according to measurement results of fermented extract by hydrometer.
+For the above reasons, we recommend to calculate the time of the main fermentation by at least two days longer than the recipe states.
+In practice this usually means we recommend to have one more fermentation container in the brewery as a reserve.
+Ignoring this recommendation may cause result in a lack of fermentation containers and reducing the planned production capacity.